ART

 Gather Your Components

-No soldering is needed for this project.
-Everything plugs into the breadboard.
+Collect all components listed below.
+No soldering needed — everything plugs into the breadboard.

 2